Yakityak's Long-lost Passover Turkey Stuffing Recipe

 - In a skillet, saute the mushrooms, celery, onion and garlic in the remaining 1/3 cup of water/stock for 7 - 8 minutes

 - Add the sauted vegetables to the bowl with the matzah along with the chopped tomato, green onion, almonds, spices and wine.
+(How much salt depends a little bit on whether you used stock or water to saute the vegetables.)
 Mix.

 - Break the potato up into big chunks and mush into the stuffing.
 Ultimately the potato chunks shouldn't be bigger than a cubic inch and ought to be well distributed.